adam-rumpf/Computational-Probability-and-Statistics/docs/index.md

 The book makes extensive using of the `R` programming language.
 In particular we focus both on the **tidyverse** and **mosaic** packages.
 We include a significant amount of code in our notes and frequently demonstrate multiple ways of completing a task.
 We have used this book for juniors and sophomores.

-## Book Structure and How to Use It
+## Book structure and how to use it

-The book is divided into 4 parts.
+This book is divided into 4 parts.
 Each part starts with a case study that introduces many of the main ideas of each part.
 Each chapter is designed to be a standalone 50 minute lesson.
 Within each lesson, we give exercises that can be worked in class and we provide learning objectives.

 This book assumes students have access to `R`.
 Finally, we keep the number of homework problems to a reasonable level and assign all problems.